Q. How much is my house worth?

 Q. What limitations will a licence place upon me?

 A. The licence will place restrictions upon the number of people you can have residing in the property at any one time and it will detail how many people the individual rooms are suitable for.
-It is important not to overcrowd these properties and if you are found to contravene the licence then the local authority can impose unlimited fines.
+It is important not to overcrowd these properties and if you are found to contravene the licence then the local authority can impose a fine of up to £30,000 per breach they identify.

 Q. I need additional advice on HMO properties.